 A health worker treats a newborn's umbilical cord with chlorhexidine, which will prevent infection in the baby.
 USAID is saving newborn lives across Nepal with this treatment through a national program supported by the Grand Challenges for Development.

-USAID programs seek to cement recent gains in peace and security, stabilize the transitional government, strengthen the delivery of essential social services, and address the global challenges of food insecurity and climate change.
-In 2010, Nepal was named a focus country under all three presidential development initiatives—Feed the Future, the Global Health Initiative, and the Global Climate Change Initiative—which will improve USAID’s ability to expand development efforts in the country.
+USAID programs in Nepal seek to reinforce recent gains in peace and security, stabilize the transitional government, strengthen the delivery of essential social services, expand proven health interventions, and address the global challenges of food insecurity and climate change.